 The best part of McAfee AntiVirus Plus is its 10-device license, which makes it worth looking at for large families.
 But anyone with just one or a few Macs to protect should check out Bitdefender Antivirus for Mac, our top Mac antivirus pick.

-UPDATED with pricing changes.
-This review was originally published Sept.
-9, 2019.
+Updated with pricing changes.
+This review was originally published in September 2019.